 I didn’t just imagine this scenic drive.
-I recently lived it on my first trip to Iceland.
+I lived it on my first trip to Iceland in 2017.
 If you’re wondering what to do in Iceland, you aren’t alone.
-Seems like everyone and their dog has made the journey north lately, asking me about recommendations, travel advice, what to do, where to stay, airlines to fly, etc, etc.
+Seems like everyone and their dog has planned the journey north recently, asking me about recommendations, travel advice, what to do, where to stay, airlines to fly, etc, etc.

 Now I can happily say that I have all the answers!
-Before getting into the big round-up, I know that the Iceland Stopover on WOW Airlines is popular as well as a quick trip before visiting other parts of Europe.
-I love my Chase Sapphire Reserve card so much, so I was stoked to partner with Chase Sapphire to share my Sapphire Six travel guide with my favorite hotspots and tips to help you plan your trip to the land of fire and ice.
+Before getting into the big round-up, I know that the Iceland Stopover is popular as well as a quick trip before visiting other parts of Europe.
+Currently, Iceland is accepting only vaccinated travelers from the U.S. and other countries.
+Travelers who are fully vaccinated will not have to quarantine.
+Stay up to date with all Iceland COVID-19 travel requirements!

 Rent a Car for an Epic Road Trip